Outcome After Conservatively Treated Achilles Tendon Rupture

 Background:

-The achilles tendon is the most injured tendon in the lower extremity.
-An achilles tendon rupture (ATR) is treated either surgically or non-surgically.
-Previous studies have investigated early controlled motion and weight-bearing for non-surgically treated ATR.
+The Achilles tendon is the most commonly injured tendon in the lower extremity, and can be treated either surgical or non-surgical.
+Previous studies have investigated early controlled motion and weight-bearing for non-surgically treated Achilles Tendon Rupture (ATR).
 Early motion may cause tendon elongation, which leads to decrease in push off strength, and thus potentially a poorer functional outcome.
 Conversely, delayed initiation of mobilisation and weight-bearing may similarly hinder or delay optimal recovery of function and return to work and sports.
-The correct treatment and rehabilitation, including the timing of rehabilitation initiation, may therefore be crucial to ensure the patients' functional ability.
+The correct treatment and rehabilitation, including the timing of rehabilitation initiation, may therefore be crucial to ensure the patients functional ability.

-Data collection: Patients will receive a digital letter with a link to an online questionnaire to be completed at 6 months, 12 months and 24 months from the date of injury.
+Patients will receive a digital letter with a link to an online questionnaire to be completed at 6 months, 12 months and 24 months from the date of the treatment start.

-Patients are asked to fill out the patient-reported outcome measure Achilles tendon Total Rupture Score, as well as additional questions regarding job status, return to sport, incidence of deep venous thrombosis, if they have had a re-rupture of the same achilles tendon and their satisfaction with treatment they received at the hospital.
+Patients are asked to fill out the ATRS on functional ability, as well as additional questions regarding job status, return to sport, incidence of deep venous thrombosis, whether they have sustained a re-rupture, and their satisfaction with treatment they received at the hospital.

 The ATRS is a 10-item questionnaire, with a score of 0 to 10 (worst-best), which has been found valid, reliable and responsive in this population.